Meowhal/osu-ahr/README.md

 }
 ```
 ## AfkKicker Section
-Points will be added to the player who seems to be AFK, and the player who gets points above the threshold will be kicked.
+Points are added to players who seem AFK.
+Any player with points totaling above the threshold will be kicked.
-1. Finishes the match with no score -> added 2 points
+1. Finishes the match with no score -> add 2 points
-2. Does not participate in the match without a map -> added 2 points
+2. Match starts when the player is missing the map -> add 2 points
-3. !stat command turns out that player is AFK -> added 3 points
+3. !stat command shows the player as AFK -> add 3 points

 - `enabled` : `boolean`
 - `threshold` : `number`